About us | Contact | n%2Fa | n%2Fa

 Apart from a few tourist trains, there is no need for seat reservations.
 It's similar to subway systems.
 You don't book these in advance either, but simply use the system when you need it.

-Public transport myth: I can't handle my luggage
+3. I can’t handle my luggage

-As long as you can carry your own luggage in one go, it won't be difficult get it on the train.
-There's usually plenty of room in trains for your bags and suitcases.
-You'll find lockers and storage options at train stations.
-Moreover, there are luggage transport services if you can't carry your luggage, or prefer to travel without.
+As long as you can carry your own luggage in one go, it won’t be difficult to get it on the train.
+There’s usually plenty of room in trains for your bags and suitcases.
+You’ll find lockers and storage options at train stations.

 The key is to not overpack, whether you're traveling by car or by train.
 It will make your trip much more pleasant.

-Combining train and car
+How to combine train and car

-• In case of lots of luggage you can rent a car to travel from one base town to the other.
+• In case of lots of luggage, you can rent a car to travel from one base town to the other.
 Use public transport for local day trips.
 A Swiss Half Fare Card can drastically reduce the costs of such trips.

 • If you have booked accommodation in a village with limited or no public transport, you will need a car.
 You can then drive to the nearest rail station and enjoy train rides from there.